-New section 134G : Other options open to Commission
+New section 134G: Other options open to Commission

 This section contains facilitative provisions.
-They are intended to ensure that where an application is made for the certification of an agreement and the AIRC has concerns that it cannot or should not certify, parties are given the opportunity to address those concerns, rather than certification simply being refused.
+They are intended to ensure that where an application is made for the certification of an agreement and the AIRC has grounds for refusing certification, parties are given the opportunity to rectify the problem, rather than certification simply being refused.

-Under paragraph 1(a), the AIRC may accept an undertaking from a party, or parties.
+Under paragraph 1(a), the AIRC may accept an undertaking from a party, or parties, about how the agreement will operate.
 If the AIRC is satisfied that the undertaking meets its concerns, it may certify the agreement.
-If the party (or parties) subsequently breaches the undertaking, the AIRC may terminate the agreement, provided all parties to the agreement are given an opportunity to be heard - subsection (2).
+If the undertaking is breached, the AIRC may terminate the agreement, provided all parties to the agreement are given an opportunity to be heard - subsection (2).